Rescaling limits of the spatial Lambda-Fleming-Viot process with selection

 \section{Abstract}

-We consider the spatial $\Lambda$-Fleming-Viot process model (\cite{BEV2010}) for frequencies of genetic types in a population living in $\R^d$, with two types of individuals ($0$ and $1$) and natural selection favouring individuals of type $1$.
-We first prove that the model with selection is well-defined.
-Next, we consider two cases, one in which the dynamics of the process are driven by purely `local' events and one incorporating large-scale extinction-recolonisation events.
+We consider the spatial $\Lambda$-Fleming-Viot process model for frequencies of genetic types in a population living in $\R^d$, with two types of individuals ($0$ and $1$) and natural selection favouring individuals of type $1$.
+We first prove that the model is well-defined and provide a measure-valued dual process encoding the locations of the `potential ancestors' of a sample taken from such a population, in the same spirit as the dual process for the SLFV without natural selection \cite{BEV2010}.
+We then consider two cases, one in which the dynamics of the process are driven by purely `local' events (that is, reproduction events of bounded radii) and one incorporating large-scale extinction-recolonisation events whose radii have a polynomial tail distribution.
 In both cases, we consider a sequence of spatial $\Lambda$-Fleming-Viot processes indexed by $n$, and we assume that the fraction of individuals replaced during a reproduction event and the relative frequency of events during which natural selection acts tend to $0$ as $n$ tends to infinity.
-We choose the decay of these parameters in such a way that the frequency of the less favoured type converges in distribution to the solution to the Fisher-KPP equation (with noise in one dimension) when reproduction is only local, or to the solution to an analogous equation in which the Laplacian is replaced by a fractional Laplacian when large-scale extinction-recolonisation events occur.
-We also define the process of `potential ancestors' of a sample of individuals taken from these populations, and show their convergence in distribution towards a system of Brownian or stable motions which branch at some finite rate.
+We choose the decay of these parameters in such a way that when reproduction is only local, the measure-valued process describing the local frequencies of the less favoured type converges in distribution to a (measure-valued) solution to the stochastic Fisher-KPP equation in one dimension, and to a (measure-valued) solution to the deterministic Fisher-KPP equation in more than one dimensions.
+When large-scale extinction-recolonisation events occur, the sequence of processes converges instead to the solution to the analogous equation in which the Laplacian is replaced by a fractional Laplacian (again, noise can be retained in the limit only in one spatial dimension).
+We also consider the process of `potential ancestors' of a sample of individuals taken from these populations, which we see as (the empirical distribution of) a system of branching and coalescing symmetric jump processes.
+We show their convergence in distribution towards a system of Brownian or stable motions which branch at some finite rate.